tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 On Linux this approach should be sufficient in almost all cases.

 On OSX OpenMP must be installed via `homebrew <https://brew.sh/>`_ and ``setuptools`` appears to struggle automatically finding the install location.
-In this situation, and any others where the automatic locating of OpenMP fails, the path to the installation can be stated explicitly.
+In this situation, and any others where the automatic locating of OpenMP fails, the path to the installation can be stated explicitly:

 .. code-block:: bash